devmachiine/npm-nano-module/README.md

 The [unix philosopy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well), is a great example of how large software projects and be composed from small single purposed components.

-Ther are many packages that go along with the [browserify module philosophy](https://github.com/browserify/browserify-handbook#module-philosophy), and nano modules wants to push the idea a bit further.
+There are lots of packages that go along with the [browserify module philosophy](https://github.com/browserify/browserify-handbook#module-philosophy), and nano modules wants to push the idea a bit further.

 This [talk by Rich Hickey](https://www.youtube.com/watch?v=oyLBGkS5ICk) explains how dependencies often entail breaking changes.
 Among other things it talks about: